 Can we move to more shallow water once we’re out?

-Captain Russ can do that, but it doesn’t equal finding scallops.
-He’ll take you to the best place to find scallops with the water depth being dependent no the tide.
+Captain Moe can do that, but it doesn’t equal finding scallops.
+He’ll take you to the best place to find scallops with the water depth being dependent on the tide.
 It’s usually less than 6 feet.

 With that said, it’s critical to depart at the scheduled times to take advantage of the best tide for that day.
 (Note that trips more than 30 minutes late can be affected.)